projectkudu/kudu/Setup/README.md

 it probably a good idea to reboot after the install completes.

 ## Known Issues
-There still a few manual steps required in order to run the functional tests.
+There still are a few manual steps required in order to run the functional tests.
 What is missing is getting VS2010 project files and XUnit.
 This has not been tested on anything but Windows 8 and Server 2012 x64.
-You may run into issues on other OSes architectures.
-If so feel free to report them.
+You may run into issues on other OSes architectures, if you do please report them.

-On a computer without .NET 3.5 installed it the custom feed may enable .NET3.5 this is not a hard dependency as far as we know, but a consequence of using some of the standard WebPI product dependencies to enable .NET4.5 extensibility.
+On a computer without .NET 3.5 installed the custom feed may enable .NET3.5 this is not a hard dependency of Kudu, but a consequence of using some of the standard WebPI product dependencies to enable .NET4.5 extensibility for IIS.